Eschatologue/CM_wiki/docs/class/sorcerer/aberrant.md

 ## Level 14: Revelation in Flesh

 You can unleash the aberrant truth hidden within yourself.
-As a bonus action, you can spend 1 or more sorcery points to magically transform your body for 10 minutes.
+As a Bonus Action, you can spend 1 or more sorcery points to magically transform your body for 10 minutes.
 For each sorcery point you spend, you can gain one of the following benefits of your choice, the effects of which last until the transformation ends:

 - You can see any invisible creature within 60 feet of you, provided it isn't behind total cover.
 Your eyes also turn black or become writhing sensory tendrils.
 - You gain a flying speed equal to your walking speed and can hover.
 As you fly, your skin glistens with mucus or shines with an otherworldly light.